Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 - Reviewing surveys, title commitments and exception documents.

-- Preparing documents relating to a variety of real estate, loan and construction matters, based on consultation with business clients and review by attorneys, including but not limited to agreements, leases, loan documents, and standard construction contracts.
+- Preparing documents relating to a variety of real estate, loan and construction matters, based on consultation with business clients and review by attorneys, including but not limited to agreements, loan documents, and standard construction contracts.

 - Providing general assistance in real estate, lending, construction, and leasing transactions.